propreau/reconsideringciceronianauthorship/README.md

 Vitruvius, De architectura

+The Latin texts have been collected from public domain sources, mostly from The Latin Library (http://www.thelatinlibrary.com;), partly Bibliotheca Augustana (https://www.hs-augsburg.de/~harsch/a_chron.html).

 DATA PREPROCESSING
 Texts were cleared of punctuation because.
 When running classifications with SVM, the texts were also lower cased and all one-character long tokens were removed.